adnangazi/alpha-notary/README.md

 # AlphaNotary
 AlphaNotary is a Blockchain Notarization DApp to manage NFTs uniquely yours, creating, notaring, and monitoring your documents!
 Notarization is solid, practical, and safe thanks to AlphaNotary!
 Start right now and enjoy a completely new era of NFTs!

+AlphaNotary is an internship project for the curricular stage at the end of the Bachelor of the University of Padua.

 ## Appendix
 - Screenshots
 - Features